 Well not quite.
 I admit that I use the word discussion often.
 But this is partly due to a marketing sense which helps to drive up my readership.
-Sometimes we need to play to our audience and take their interests into account.
+Sometimes we need to play to our audience and take its interests into account.
 Nonetheless, we could probably cover the material that we propose to cover today faster if you were simply to agree to sit back and take notes silently.

 Gentle Reader: I don’t think I can agree to this.
 I have ideas and questions and I am not going to allow you to simply talk over me or at me without addressing these questions as they come up naturally.
 What good would that be?
 Are you interested in teaching me something or do you just want to talk and make speeches based on the borrowed wisdom of your so called wise man?

 You leave me with no alternative other than to simply turn you out of the room.
 I am sorry to do this, but we will simply not be able to make any progress today with your frequent interjections and interruptions.